1 Meaning

 We coin the phrases like we must win or die

-It's all so confusing today, hello goodbye
+It's all so confusing to me, hello goodbye

 Don't forget that the great ones remember and